WCGA-Murdoch/FAIR-Workshop/_episodes/05-Submission-01.md

 :leaves: **4.
 Input a Title for the dataset.
 The title should be short and descriptive.**

 :herb: **5.
 If you are uploading a supported format (i.e. Word document of PDF), title can be read from file content**

+<span style="color:red">*Please put a prefix "TEST -" in the title of the dataset before submitting it to the library portal* </span>

 <img src="images/researchportal/3_Title.JPG" alt="hi" width="500" class="inline"/>